FrankLeeeee/frankleeeee.github.io/blogs/2024-10-19-safetensor.md

 ### Scenario 2: Introduce errors in collective communication

 Similarly, if we want to modify the behaviour of the collective communication operations, we can introduce errors in its computation so that the gradients will never be correct in distributed training.
-We can prepare the following code to hijack the `all_reduce` function.
-This code monkey patches the `all_reduce` API in the `torch.distributed` module and adds 1 to the tensor.
+We can prepare the following code string to hijack the `all_reduce` function.
+This code string monkey patches the `all_reduce` API in the `torch.distributed` module and adds 1 to the tensor in place.
 As a result, the all-reduce results will be larger than the expected results.

 ```python
 HIJACK_ALL_REDUCE = """